appcircleio/appcircle-docusaurus/docs/workflows/flutter-specific-workflow-steps/flutter-analyze.md

 This component runs the `flutter analyze` command in your Flutter project.
 Please note that it requires the [**Flutter SDK**](https://docs.flutter.dev/get-started/install).

 ### Prerequisites

+Before running the **Flutter Analyze** step, certain prerequisites must be completed.
+These prerequisites are detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|
 | [**Git Clone**](https://docs.appcircle.io/workflows/common-workflow-steps/#git-clone) | This step will clone your project through the connected Git provider and create the `$AC_REPOSITORY_DIR` variable. |